The University Honors Program (UHP) is composed of two independent programs, each consisting of five courses (15 credit hours).

-The UHP Senior Project consists of a minimum of two academic semesters:
+The UHP Senior Project consists of a minimum of two semesters.

-In ZHON-360, you will design and complete a project proposal that includes an abstract, a literature review, and an initial write-up of your proposed inquiry/project.
-Also during this semester you will seek out a faculty member (most often, but not exclusively, in your major) whose expertise overlaps with that of your own research interest and is willing to serve as your thesis advisor (and mentor you) through the completion of your project.
-You are also asked to identify a Second Reader for your thesis, usually another faculty member (either at NEIU or elsewhere) whose expertise is relevant to your research topic and is willing to provide feedback on the second draft of your thesis.
+In the first semester of your final year, you will enroll in ZHON-360 (or approved equivalent course), where you will design and complete a project proposal that includes an abstract, a literature review, and an initial write-up of your proposed inquiry/project.
+As part of this class, you will seek out a faculty member (most often, but not exclusively, in your major) whose expertise overlaps with that of your own research interest and is willing to serve as your thesis advisor (and mentor you) through the completion of your project.
+You will also identify a Second Reader for your thesis, usually another faculty member (either at NEIU or elsewhere) whose expertise is relevant to your research topic and is willing to provide feedback on the second draft of your thesis.

-ZHON-395: Honors Thesis/Creative Project takes a minimum of one semester to complete but can take longer.
-To be eligible to enroll in ZHON-395: Honors Thesis/Creative Project, you must successfully complete ZHON-360 with an approved project proposal and the support of a faculty thesis advisor.
+In the second semester of your final year, you will enroll in .
+This takes a minimum of one semester to complete but can take longer.
+To be eligible to enroll in ZHON-395: Honors Thesis/Creative Project, you must successfully complete ZHON-360 (or approved equivalent course) with an approved project proposal and the support of a faculty thesis advisor.
 You will receive a grade of "Incomplete" until the project is completed, and you will have one more semester to finish your work.
-To register for ZHON-395, you must complete the Honors Thesis/Creative Project forms.
+Completed projects are stored in the Ronald Williams Library Digital Commons.

 For additional information and guidelines on ZHON-360 and ZHON-395, pick up a copy of the UHP Senior Project Manual and other related documents from the UHP Office, Room B 144.